So you want to adopt a greyhound?

 If you would like to keep us updated on your new pet’s progress we would love to hear about it.
 Telephone calls, emails, letters and photographs are always valued.

 Periodically we may contact you to check on the well-being and progress of your adopted greyhound.
-This may be in the form of a telephone or email enquiry or a request to arrange a routine follow up home visit.
+This may be in the form of a telephone or email enquiry or a request to arrange a routine follow up (virtual) home visit, where required.

 Our greyhounds’ long-term welfare and happiness is of prime importance to us and as such the greyhound’s well-being after adoption is as important to us as the dog’s welfare whilst he/she is in our care.